TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

 	  `For this to happen, his allies expect he would need to either win or have commanding leads in Ohio, Florida, North Carolina, Texas, Iowa, Arizona and Georgia.`

 	  `Why it matters: Trump's team is preparing to falsely claim that mail-in ballots counted after Nov.
 3 — a legitimate count expected to favor Democrats — are evidence of election fraud.` - [Trump plans to declare premature victory if he appears ahead on election night, Axios, 2020](https://www.axios.com/2020/11/01/trump-claim-election-victory-ballots)
+# Peri-Election
+- On 3 November 2020, Election Day starts.
+- On 4 November 2020 @ 3:30AM EST, Trump claims victory as planned previously.
+	- `This is a fraud on the American public.
+This is an embarrassment to our country.
+We were getting ready to win this election.
+Frankly, we did win this election.
+We did win this election.
+So our goal now is to ensure the integrity for the good of this nation.
+This is a very big moment.
+This is a major fraud in our nation.
+We want the law to be used in a proper manner.
+So we’ll be going to the US Supreme Court.
+We want all voting to stop.
+We don’t want them to find any ballots at four o’clock in the morning and add them to the list.
+Okay?
+It’s a very sad moment.
+To me this is a very sad moment and we will win this.
+And as far as I’m concerned, we already have won it.` - [Donald Trump Election Night Speech 2020 Transcript, Rev, 2020](https://www.rev.com/blog/transcripts/donald-trump-2020-election-night-speech-transcript)
 - On 4 & 5 November 2020, More than 200 Trump supporters protest at a Maricopa County, Arizona elections center and around downtown Phoenix, claiming some ballots have not been properly counted.
     - `Tensions are running high outside of the Maricopa County Elections office in Phoenix, Ariz., where more than a hundred protestors have demonstrated for the last three nights to argue about the electoral process after former Vice President Joe Biden became the front-runner in the traditionally red state.` - ["I Don't See Them Accepting The Results" Scenes from Election Protests in Maricopa County Arizona, Time, 2020](https://time.com/5908628/maricopa-county-arizona-protests/)
 - On 5 November 2020, Trump Tweeted: